rebeccagarciatech/drupal-webform-quiz/README.txt

 USAGE
 -----
-1. Make sure webform module is installed & enabled
+1. Create webform for quiz, note the webform id
-2. Create webform for quiz, note the webform id.
+2. Make sure webform module is installed & enabled
 3. Change webform id in function dosomething_quiz_form_webform_client_form_#_alter
 4. Create select questions with a, b, c, d as safe_keys i.e. a|This is an answer for apples